commercelayer/commercelayer-docs-resources/percentage_discount_promotions/object.md

 ---
-description: A comprehensive list of the percentage discount promotion resource's attributes and relationships.
+description: A comprehensive list of the percentage discount promotion resource's attributes and relationships
 ---

 # The percentage discount promotion object